Tutorial: Navigate the GitLab interface

 - Offering: GitLab.com, GitLab Self-Managed, GitLab Dedicated

-Layout of the left sidebar
+Layout of the interface

-At the top of the left sidebar are several shortcuts.
-Use these shortcuts to show and hide the left sidebar, create new items, search, and view your profile.
-You can also view your list of issues, merge requests, and to-do items.
+In the upper-right corner, there are several shortcuts.
+Use these shortcuts to create new items, and to view your profile, your list of issues, merge requests, and to-do items.

 The rest of the left sidebar is populated based on the option you choose.
 For example, if you’re in a project, the sidebar is project-specific.